sysadminstory/1and1-Mail-account-Manager/README.md

 	Credentials:
-	  --domain DOMAIN       Domain name to login Control Panel --password PASSWORD   Password to log in Control Panel --provider PROVIDER   Domain of the 1&1 Order pageused to create yout Account (e.g: 1and1.fr or 1and1.co.uk)
+	  --domain DOMAIN       Domain name to login Control Panel --password PASSWORD   Password to log in Control Panel --provider PROVIDER   Domain of the 1&1 Order page used to create your Account (e.g: 1and1.fr or 1and1.co.uk)

 	Commands: